sderosiaux/golb/pages/2017-08-07-consumer-offsets/index.md

 [mygroup2,mytopic2,0]::[OffsetMetadata[126,NO_METADATA],CommitTime 1502060076343,ExpirationTime 1502146476343]
 ```

-We can't really make any use of it, except playing with some regexes.
+We can't really make any use of it (we'll explain the content just after), except playing with some regexes.
 Would it be better to get some nice JSON instead? (yes!)

 Note that each message in this topic has a key and a value.
 It's very important, as we'll see next in the following Compaction section.